freifunk-gluon/gluon/docs/user/site.rst

     defines the MTU of the VPN interface, determining a proper MTU value is described in the :ref:`FAQ <faq-mtu>`.

+    By default the public key of a node's VPN daemon is not added to announced respondd data; this prevents malicious ISPs from correlating VPN sessions with specific mesh nodes via public respondd data.
+If this is of no concern in your threat model, this behaviour can be disabled (and thus announcing the public key be enabled) by setting `pubkey_privacy` to `false`.
+At the moment, this option only affects fastd.

     The `fastd` section configures settings specific to the *fastd* VPN implementation.